Stouse49/electrum-glc/README.rst

 Getting started
 ===============

-(*If you've come here looking to simply run Electrum,* `you may download it here`_.)
+(*If you've come here looking to simply run Electrum-GLC,* `you may download it here`_.)

 .. _you may download it here: https://electrum.org/#download

-Electrum itself is pure Python, and so are most of the required dependencies, but not everything.
+Electrum-GLC itself is pure Python, and so are most of the required dependencies, but not everything.
 The following sections describe how to run from source, but here is a TL;DR::